Description of the National Register of Electors

 The Register is updated regularly using information from these sources:

 - Canada Revenue Agency

-- For people who tick "Yes" in the Elections Canada section on their federal income tax form to state that they have Canadian citizenship and agree to share their name, date of birth and address
+- For people who check "Yes" in the Elections Canada section on their federal income tax form to state that they have Canadian citizenship and agree to share their name, date of birth and address

 - Immigration, Refugees and Citizenship Canada

-- For new citizens who tick "Yes" on their citizenship application form to agree to share their name, gender, date of birth, address, Unique Client Identifier number and the date on which their citizenship was granted
+- For new citizens who check "Yes" on their citizenship application form to agree to share their name, gender, date of birth, address, Unique Client Identifier number and the date on which their citizenship was granted

 - Department of National Defence